AidoWedo/XLIFF-Translator/README.md

     Logs:
         Use Developer Tools (Ctrl+Shift+I or Cmd+Option+I) to check for errors or logs.

-Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-For major updates, open an issue first to discuss the proposed changes.
-License

 This project is licensed under the MIT License.
 See the LICENSE file for details.